RyuuXS/Reforestation/README.md

-## I just got fired from a florist, apparently I took too many leaves.
+## I couldn't figure out how the seat belt worked.
+Then it just clicked.